Economic policy reforms comprises policies directed to achieve improvement in economic efficiency of the country through liberalization.

 - Example: Introduction of online trading platforms and improved regulatory frameworks.

-2. External Economic Policy Reforms
+2. External Policy Reforms

 External reforms aim to improve foreign trade, investment, and global integration.
 Key reforms include:

-A. Foreign Exchange Policy Reforms
+A. Foreign Exchange Reforms

 - Regulation of foreign currency inflows and outflows, exchange rates, and remittances.